wackyapples/ProjectEulerMirror/README.md

 # Project Euler Mirror
 Due to the recent [attack](https://projecteuler.net/news) on Project Euler, I thought it would be nice to throw together a (semi-functional) mirror of the website.
-The mirror is accessible at https://wackyapples.github.io/ProjectEulerMirror/
+The mirror is accessible at https://wackyapples.github.io/ProjectEulerMirror/ and https://bencreighton.org/euler/

 ## About
 This is a very simple project, it is essentially a wget mirror of the original Project Euler [site](https://projecteuler.net/) with the answer checking form replaced.
 Answers are now checked via MD5 hashes and JavaScript.
 The original MD5 hashes are borrowed from the kmkeen's excellent [Local Euler](http://kmkeen.com/local-euler/) project.
 MD5 hashes for inputted answers are calculated with blueimp's [JavaScript MD5](https://github.com/blueimp/JavaScript-MD5).